 Books and art were the mainstays of my childhood summers.
 What can be more entertaining than a book about art?
 I have compiled a list of 12 books for Art Teachers to jump-start your summer.
-From books to inspire artists to books that delve into art history through fiction, you will be thoroughly entertained and inspired by this list.
+From books to inspire artists to books that delve into art history through fiction, this list will thoroughly entertain and inspire you.
 While you will find no books about teaching, these books will keep your mind percolating while renewing your creativity.

 Author: Jennifer Dasal